tds333/stdconfigparser/docu/description.rst

 I said start as position one in a line, the exact meaning is, ok indention is allowed also but if possible avoid it.

 .. code-block:: ini

     [section]
     key = value

-    AnotherKey = no good example because camel case but allowed anotherkey = same as "AnotherKey", but duplicates are not allowed
+    AnotherKey = no good example because camel case but allowed

+    anotherkey = same as "AnotherKey", but duplicates are not allowed!

+    long_key_with_different_words = Try to avoid but when needed use "_"

+Try to keep your keys lowercase if needed use the "_" as separator for words for better readability.
+If you have the seldom need to have a structure in your keys you can use "/" between the words.
+With this you can build a tree like structure.
+All this is only a convention a key still is a simple string.
+It is up to the application to implement and document it.

 Values